 Most preferred Restorative material after Root canal treatment:

 - Amalgam (third choice)

-The most ideal restorative material is Composite as it chemically bonds to tooth structure and this prevents any micro leakage later on.
-GIC also bonds to the tooth structure but Compressive strength of GIC is less and it is soluble in saliva.
-In comparison Composite has more compressive strength and it is not soluble in saliva.
+The ideal restorative material is Composite as it micro mechanically bonds to tooth structure and this prevents any micro leakage later on.
+GIC also bonds to the tooth structure but the Compressive strength of GIC is less and it is soluble in saliva.
+In comparison, Composite has more compressive strength and it is not soluble in saliva.